MaximilianAzendorf/wasm-or-tools/README.md

 To install/run:

 *   run `em-setup.sh` to install emscripten
-*   make sure you have a binary of protoc v.
-3.12.2 available in path, it is needed by the cmake process
-    * I did that by downloading source from here https://github.com/protocolbuffers/protobuf/releases/tag/v3.12.2 and afterwards run `make && make install`
 *   run `cmake-build.sh` to build or-tools for wasm
 *   run `poc-build.sh` to build proof-of-concept application (min_cost_flow)
 *   run `http-server wasmpoc` or similar to run the PoC